References

 ESA ARTES final presentation days advertisement

-NRT simulator for LEO satellite systems
+Non-Real-Time simulator for LEO satellite systems

 The goal of 4SSTB was to design a set of R&D tools specifically for European satellite constellation research, such as for IRIS².

-Project with the European Space Agency
+European Space Agency Project

 Partners: GMV, VTT, Telespazio, National Technical University of Athens